-While mode share continues to provide a focus for our ITS, we also recognise that transport is not only about whether someone uses the car; transport touches on people's daily lives, including going to school, visiting friends, shopping for groceries, delivering goods to customers, or exercising a distance away.
+While mode share13 continues to provide a focus for our ITS, we also recognise that transport is not only about whether someone uses the car for a local trip; transport touches on people's daily lives, including going to school, visiting friends, shopping for groceries, delivering goods to customers, or exercising a distance away.
 Preferences and choices in transport often depend on who you are and where you live, as well as what options are available to you and whether they are any good given your perceptions and personal circumstances.
-A range of options becomes important, so are awareness, attitudes and behaviours.
-The table bellow summarises the key concepts / imaginaries associated with the key words from our vision and goal statements, implicating on the type of priorities we should focus on when refreshing the ITS.
+How people choose between the options can be influenced by their awareness, perceptions, attitudes and habits.
+The table below summarises the key concepts/imaginaries associated with the key words from our vision and goal statements, implicating on the type of priorities we should focus on when refreshing the ITS.